 The Affordable Care Act and Latinos

-- Roughly 31.9 percent of Latinos were obese in 2010, compared to 26.1 percent of whites, with the disparity greater among women (33.1 percent compared to 24.5 percent) .
-While Latinos are less likely to have heart disease compared to non-Hispanic whites primarily due to their young median age, they face higher rates of the risk factors that can lead to heart disease such as obesity and diabetes2.
+- Roughly 31.9 percent of Latinos were obese in 2010, compared to 26.1 percent of non-Hispanic whites, with a greater disparity among women (33.1 percent compared to 24.5 percent)1.
+While Latinos are less likely to have heart disease compared to non-Hispanic whites, primarily due to their younger median age, they face higher rates of the risk factors that can lead to heart disease, such as obesity and diabetes2.
 Latina women have disproportionate rates of cervical cancer, which they contract at 1.6 times the rate of white women3.
 Only 46.5 percent of Latinos received a colorectal cancer screening in 2010, compared with 59.9 percent of non-Hispanics whites4.At the same time Latinos are one of America’s most disproportionately uninsured populations.

 Millions of Latinos across the country are already benefiting from the stronger coverage and consumer protections made possible by the Affordable Care Act:

-Content last reviewed on October 1, 2014
+Content last reviewed on November 5, 2014